erfianugrah/markov-mail/docs/LOGGING_STANDARDS.md

 - Log raw email addresses or PII
 - Log API keys or secrets
 - Create custom logging functions
-- Mix training metrics into Analytics Engine
+- Mix training metrics into D1 (they have dedicated tables already)
 - Log verbose data in tight loops
 - Use string interpolation for context (use fields instead)

 ### Performance Considerations

 - Pino is **async** by default (non-blocking)
-- Analytics Engine writes are **fire-and-forget**
+- Metric writes are **fire-and-forget** (do not block the request path)
 - Both are safe to use in hot paths
 - Avoid logging in loops (aggregate first)